 Miranda Rose Hall is a playwright from Baltimore, MD.
-Her plays have been produced at Yale School of Drama, Yale Cabaret, Yale Summer Cabaret, the DC Fringe Festival, and by Longacre Lea for the DC Women's Voices Theater Festival.
+Her plays have been produced at Yale School of Drama, Yale Cabaret, Yale Summer Cabaret, the DC Fringe Festival, the Sam French Off-Off Broadway Festival, and by Longacre Lea for the DC Women's Voices Theater Festival.
+She has developed her work at Baltimore's Center Stage, the Kennedy Center/NNPN MFA Playwrights Festival, and the Orchard Project.
 She is currently Resident Playwright and ensemble member with LUBDUB.
 Theatre Company, a New York-based physical theater company, and on faculty at Georgetown University.

 Miranda was the 2013-2014 Hot Desk Playwright in Residence at Baltimore's Center Stage, where she helped launch the program Wright Right Now.
 She has taught playwriting as a visiting lecturer at Wesleyan University and as a teaching artist with Arena Stage, Young Playwrights Theater, the O'Neill Playwriting Program at Yale, and the Young Playwrights Festival at Center Stage.
 Miranda spent two years with the Jesuit Volunteer Corps Northwest, serving marginalized populations in Anchorage, AK and Missoula, MT.
 She graduated with her BA from Georgetown University and her MFA from the Yale School of Drama.